i-Captain/100-days-of-code/log.md

 Refactored randomFont back to  local fonts, there were theses wired view rebuilds...

 #### Thoughts:
-I really need a todo app ;) - there are so many little userstories that i have in mind and as todos right here.
+I really need a todo app ;) - there are so many little user stories that i have in mind and as todos right here.
 I am keen on releasing the app on TestFlight, but there is so much todo before i create an archive in xcode...

 #### Links: